Smell gas? Move fast.

 In order to perform required safety inspections on our pipelines, we must have clear access to the pipeline right-of-way (the area on either side of our pipelines).
 This area must be kept clear of trees, fences buildings and other structures.
 Your cooperation is greatly appreciated.

 Fire pit placementNever place a fire pit above a buried gas or electrical line.
 If the fire gets too hot, it could cause the gas pipeline below it to melt or leak.
 Before installing an in-ground outdoor fire pit, make sure it will be in a safe place.
 Prior to digging, call 811 to have the underground lines located on your property.

 Inspect your gas appliances

 Natural gas connectors, like those used on ranges, water heaters and clothes dryers, must be inspected regularly and replaced as needed.
-Only a qualified professional should check and replace your connector.
+Only a qualified professional should check for and replace your connector.
 Certain flexible connectors manufactured between 1970 and 1980 may fail over time and need to be replaced.

-Have a professional inspect your building or home for CSST if you can’t do it yourself.
+Have a professional inspect your building or home for CSST if you cannot do it yourself.
 If you find CSST, Alliant Energy recommends having a licensed electrician make sure it’s bonded and grounded properly.

 When pouring flammable liquids, allow for vapor expansion and do not fill to the top.
 Store gasoline and other flammable liquids in secured cabinets away from children.
 Explain to children the dangers of flammable liquid products.